 French vs English

 The benefits of the SharePoint MIU are that it is simple to manage.
 There are no complex translation workflows.
 It is also easy for end-users to use.
-They simply need to select their default language in SharePoint to display default SharePoint components in that language.
-Additionally, the SharePoint MIU is available in both Modern and Classic SharePoint experiences, so it is a future–proofed solution.
+They need to select their default language in SharePoint to display default SharePoint intranet components in that language.
+Additionally, the SharePoint MIU is available in both Modern and Classic SharePoint experiences, so it is a future-proofed solution.

-The limitation to the SharePoint MUI is that it only translates the default SharePoint components.
+The limitation of the SharePoint MUI is that it only translates the default SharePoint components.
 It will not translate content created by users.
 For example, it will not automatically translate text added to a page, items in a SharePoint list, or metadata.
 Additionally, users will only be able to search using the default language of the SharePoint installation.
-MUI can also take involve strategic planning to enable.
+MUI can also take strategic planning to enable.
 Planning and coordination will be required to ensure the best possible user experience.
 To learn more about these steps, please view this article.